ubicloud/ubicloud/README.md

 roles, and permissions for users and give them fine-grained access to resources.
 You can read more about our [ABAC design here](doc/authorization.md).

-* **What's Next?**: We're planning to work on the elastic load balancer or simple storage service next.
+* **What's Next?**: We're planning to work on a managed K8s or metrics/monitoring service next.
 If you have a workload that would benefit from a specific cloud service, please get in touch with us through our [Community Forum](https://github.com/ubicloud/ubicloud/discussions).